lynn-twinkl/twinkl-github-workshop/docs/github-commands.md

 > [!TIP]
 > You can use the `createrepo` shortcut included in this repository to automate this!

-5. Add your files!
-Using codex, claude, or your own two hands.
+5. **Add your files!** - Using codex, claude, or your own two hands.
 Files can incldue images, text, code, etc.

-6. **To make your first commit,** add all directory contents using `git add .`
+6. **Make your first commit:** add all directory contents using `git add .`
 7. **Write your first commit message**: `git commit -m "Your message here!"`
 8. **Push your changes to the cloud**: `git push -u origin main` or `git push -u origin master`
+    - For subsequent pushes, you can ommit the '-u origin main' argument

 > [!NOTE]
 > To check whether your main branch is called 'main' or 'master', run `git status`

 ## ✨ CLONING REPOSITORIES